biosustain/dsp_bulk-sangerseq/README.md

 ```

 #### Generate SSH key and add it to the ssh-agent
 SSH connections are secure connections that work with a private and a public key pair.
-Generating such a key pair and adding the public key to your github account is important to clone github repositories.
 To generate an ssh-keygen pair, please follow the [instructions](https://docs.github.com/en/enterprise-cloud@latest/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) until section "Adding your SSH key to the ssh-agent".
 The public key has to be added to your github account.
 Please follow [these instructions](https://docs.github.com/en/enterprise-cloud@latest/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?platform=linux).
 Now, a secure ssh connection between your computer and github can be established.